Fleischmann is a German manufacturer of model railroad products offering an extensive range of railway vehicles, track

 outline locomotive with 4-wheel tender.
 The 'U'

 designation in the catalog number indicated clockwork operation (Uhrwerk-Eisenbahn), and the 'E' signified electric driven (Elektrische-Eisenbahn).

 A green painted two-axle #400 coach and #401 luggage van comprised the passenger consist.
 A Shell tank wagon

 with ladder, but no platform, and a closed wagon with the letters 'DR' on each side made up the freight set.

 In 1950 Fleischmann released the Elloket E19 2-4-2 electric outline loco in green, red or blue.
 The following

 year, the 'O' gauge line was expanded with additional four-axle and two-piece railcars.
-These railcars were
+These railcars (Triebwagens) were

 manufactured with red and cream-colored paint schemes.

 The first Fleischmann HO scale products were introduced in 1952 at the Nüremberg Toy Fair.

 Like their 'O' scale models, these HO models also utilized 2 rail DC, making Fleischmann the first company to